The Telescopes: History

 In April 2012 came two new singles, the first a drone version of Nick Drake's "Black Eyed Dog" on the Trensmat label.
 The second, a new composition entitled "We See Magic and We Are Neutral, Unnecessary", was a flexi-postcard release on The Dream Machine label.
-A 2013 West coast tour of the US resulted in a new album "HARM" recorded live with the US-tour version of the band's lineup, consisting mostly of shoegaze band LSD and the Search For God, including Ricky Maymi of The Brian Jonestown Massacre.
+A 2013 West coast tour of the US resulted in a new album "HARM" recorded live with the US-tour version of the band's lineup, consisting mostly of shoegaze band LSD and the Search for God, including Ricky Maymi of The Brian Jonestown Massacre.
 This album continued the band's drone experimentation, and was released by label Neon Sigh following their help in coordinating the tour.
 Further US tours followed in 2014 and 2016.

 In 2015, the Hidden Fields album was released by German label Tapete Records.
 It was described by AllMusic as shoegaze and noise pop, but more song-based than recent releases.Exploding Head Syndrome was released in 2019 on Tapete Records.
 Dagger says "if you find beauty in churning guitars, a groggy organ and Lawrie's half-mumbled lyrics (like I do) then you’ll find Exploding Head Syndrome to be the Raquel Welch of the year."

-Original guitarist David Fitzgerald died on December 17, 2020, aged 54 of cancer.
+In 2021, Songs of Love and Revolution was released on Tapete Records.
+It was their fourth release with the label, followed up with Of Tomorrow in 2023.

+In 2023, Experimental Health was released on Weisskalt Records.
+It is their third release with the label and was described as one of the most anticipated releases for 2023 by Beats Per Minute and Perkele.it.